CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 ## Loading Data in a Service

-To actually share the data between components, we can put it in a service.
+To share data between components, we can put it in a service.
 The service can be injected into any component that needs it.

 Generate a new service: